 Holmes teaches us then, in the second place, that the Scriptures are full of things that are not invisible but unnoticed.
 Reading in the “hermeneutic of Holmes,” we are obliged to pay attention to the smallest of details, the most bizarre of details, and trust that the Holy Spirit has wisely given the Church odd things from which we can discern the truth.

 Perhaps the greatest lesson for the Church, however, is learned by admiring Watson’s patience and commitment to his — at times arrogant and mistaken — friend.
 Watson teaches us to recognize the great gift we have in learning from others.
 It is a gift to observe things together.
 Holmes leads Watson to see what he could not before.
 While Watson is a trustworthy companion with his own gifts, he benefits from hearing Holmes’ explanations and deductions.
-I am most persuaded, then, that the best thing we can do if we hope to learn to read the Scriptures in the “hermeneutics of Holmes,” then we must learn to read the Scriptures together.
+If we hope to learn to read the Scriptures in the “hermeneutics of Holmes,” then I am most persuaded that we must learn to read the Scriptures together.
 And to read them with interpretive Holmeses such as Steinmetz, Yoder, Origen, and the great many others who have sat humbly with the Scriptures, “turning it over, rearranging his facts, looking at it from every point of view.”